vpon-data/data-sdk/docs/Android.md

 ## Debug Mode
-When you initilize Data SDK, you can enable debug mode with vpdataAnalytics.setDebugMode(true).
+When you initialize Data SDK, you can enable debug mode with vpdataAnalytics.setDebugMode(true) to check SDK integration status.

 ```java